 Google Analytics can give you detailed information on which channels are bringing you traffic, but you can get even more granular than that.
 Google has developed social analytics, and it’s an incredibly powerful tool that you can use to measure your social ROI.

 Using Google Analytics, you’ll be able to set specific goals and measure each of them individually.
-While it might seem intimidating at first, all you’ll have to do is set your goals in the tool and then follow the instructions on screen.
+While it might seem intimidating at first, all you’ll have to do is set your goals in the tool and then follow the instructions on the screen.

 While you can choose preset templates to make it simpler for you, Google Analytics will also allow you to set custom goals for yourself.
 There are four different types of goals you can set: